gaurav-mistary/plux2/README.md

-# plux2: A social media app using Flask and Boostrap
+# plux2: A social media app using Flask and Bootstrap